dell/omnia/examples/TensorRT-InferenceServer/README.md

-# Run Nvidia's TensorRT Inference Server
+# Run Nvidia's TensorRT Inference Server on omnia

 Clone the repo